Feds: Minnesota food scheme stole $250M; 47 people charged

 Court documents say the Minnesota Department of Education was growing concerned about the rapid increase in the number of sites sponsored by Feeding Our Future, as well as the increase in reimbursements.

 The department began scrutinizing Feeding Our Future’s site applications more carefully, and denied dozens of them.
-In response, Bock sued the department in November 2020, alleging discrimination, saying the majority of her sites are based in immigrant communities.
+In response, Bock sued the department in November 2020, alleging discrimination, saying the majority of her sites were based in immigrant communities.
 That case has since been dismissed.